 THIS is why I am such a STRONG advocate of breeding Rottweilers (and preferably all Rottweilers having heart certifications done) being echoed BECAUSE auscultations can and do MISS mild and equivocal affected dogs!!!

-Dr J. Stern has agreed to create a short document about this for me at a future date but for now his short quote sums up the above facts:
+Dr J. Stern has given me this short quote sums up the above facts:

 "a device that images from outside the heart could never be as accurate as looking directly at the inside of the heart.
 As such, The presence of a subvalvular ridge on echo is not a requirement for diagnosis of mild or equivocal SAS.
 Simply the velocity has been used by cardiologists for years."